 "Two hundred thousand dollars is a lot of money.
 We're gonna have to earn it."

 The Good, the Bad and the Ugly (Italian: Il buono, il brutto, il cattivo, literally "The Good One, the Ugly One, the Bad One"), released in 1966, is one of the Dollars Trilogy of Spaghetti Westerns that served as a Deconstructor Fleet to the entire Western genre.
 It is the last, and probably the most famous of the trilogy, and is credited with helping to kill the Western genre and inventing a bevy of new tropes (even popularizing the Mexican Standoff).
-It's had an incredible impact on nearly all films since then, and is generally regarded as one of the best films ever created.During the American Civil War, the bounty hunter "Blondie" (Clint Eastwood) and the bandit Tuco (Eli Wallach) are running a con game until the former decides to terminate their partnership and take the money.
+It's had an incredible impact on nearly all films since then, and is generally regarded as one of the greatest films ever created.During the American Civil War, the bounty hunter "Blondie" (Clint Eastwood) and the bandit Tuco (Eli Wallach) are running a con game until the former decides to terminate their partnership and take the money.
 Tuco sets out for revenge.
 A mercenary, Angel Eyes (Lee Van Cleef), finds out about a stolen cache of Confederate gold, and learns the name of the man who knows where it's hidden.
-Tuco and Blondie stumble upon this knowledge and the three gunslingers engage in a battle of betrayal across the war-torn landscape.Directed by Sergio Leone and with a soundtrack composed by Ennio Morricone in one of his most memorable works.Somewhat ironically — given that the "Dollars" trilogy started with an unauthorized knockoff of Yojimbo — The Good, the Bad, and the Ugly now has a Foreign Remake in The Good The Bad The Weird (which is Korean and moves the setting to Japanese-controlled Manchuria in the 1930s).
+Tuco and Blondie stumble upon this knowledge and the three gunslingers engage in a battle of betrayal across the war-torn landscape.Directed by Sergio Leone and with a soundtrack composed by Ennio Morricone in one of his most memorable works.Somewhat ironically — given that the "Dollars" trilogy started with an unauthorized knockoff of Yojimbo — The Good, the Bad, and the Ugly now has a Foreign Remake in The Good, the Bad, the Weird (which is Korean and moves the setting to Japanese-controlled Manchuria in the 1930s).

 Arc Words: "There are two kinds of people in this world, my friend..."
 Alternately said by Tuco and Blondie, and always with a different ending.

 Arson, Murder, and Jaywalking: Tuco is charged with (among other things) murder, rape, bigamy, and playing with marked cards and loaded dice.
 It's possible that Tuco confessed to a number of crimes he didn't commit in order to raise his bounty.
-Among other charges, he has apparently robbed from both sides of the civil war.
+Among other charges, he has apparently robbed from both sides of the Civil War.

 Beware the Quiet Ones: Blondie is every bit as violent and ruthless as Tuco and Angel Eyes, but he's much less flamboyant.
 He barely ever talks above a whisper, and he frequently confronts life-threatening situations without uttering a single word.
 Even when he's crawling through the desert, half-dead from sunburns and dehydration, he never once begs Tuco for his life.